 There is nothing like Apple Crisp in my book, it’s every bit as good – if not better – than apple pie!
 Getting that right combination of crispy crumbled topping with a soft warm juicy apple layer makes this recipe perfect and simple.

-There might of been an argument on Twitter about Apple Crisp vs. Apple Pie.
-I might of been involved.
+There might have been an argument on Twitter about Apple Crisp vs. Apple Pie.
+I might have been involved.
 I might firmly stand on the side of Apple Crisp.
-And I might firmly believe that making Apple Crisp is not the lazy mans way of avoiding making an Apple Pie!
+And I might firmly believe that making crisp is not the lazy man’s way of avoiding making an Apple Pie!

-You can buy a pie crust, you can’t buy a perfectly combined crumbly topping for Apple Crisp.
-But you can make one and this is my very favorite recipe for Apple Crisp, sometimes I double the crumbly, buttery, sugary, oatmeal topping – it’s that good and I’m a rebel like that!
+You can buy a pie crust, you can’t buy a perfectly combined crumbly topping for crisp.
+But you can make one and this is my very favorite recipe.
+I won’t lie, sometimes I double the crumbly, buttery, sugary, oatmeal topping – it’s that good and I’m a rebel like that!

 Jonathon’s are our favorite apple for recipes like this, but Honey Crisp are good also!
 Use your favorite apple or really any kind of apple you have on hand just make this – it will be good I promise!